Pope/Douglas Solid Waste operates a fully integrated solid waste, recycling, pollution prevention and outreach/education system.

 Households and Businesses are welcome to use the Recycling Center.

 Household Hazardous Waste Facility

 Pope/Douglas operates a year-round household hazardous waste facility.
 The facility is open for households of Pope County and Douglas County to safely drop-off various items for proper disposal at no extra charge.

 Dumping unused hazardous wastes in the trash or down the drain can cause safety, operational and environmental problems.

 Pope/Douglas is currently in the planning phase of developing an Environmental Drop Site to better serve Pope County residents and businesses.
 The site will be open year-round to accept single sort recycling, corrugated cardboard, organics recycling, household hazardous waste, waste/recycling educational resources, events recycling resources and facilitate special collections.

 Stay tuned for more info!

 Material Recycling Facility (MRF)

-PDSWM operates a Materials Recycling Facility (MRF).
+Pope/Douglas operates a Material Recycling Facility (MRF).
 The facility is was added in 2003 for the purpose of removing some recyclables, hazardous and problem items from the delivered trash prior to being incinerated at the Waste to Energy (WTE) Facility.
 The MRF runs two shifts Monday-Friday and occasional Saturday to efficiently pre-process the wastes that are delivered via waste haulers.